horberlan/Gamenian/README.md

 - If we think opponents faces up cards at the same time, there is a lot more chance in this game than strategy.
 - If we think one opponent faces up a card after the other, there would be multiple approaches; For example the last round loser would start first or last (punish more or give him a little advantage to come back stronger).
 - I think the best option is to give each round some chance and also space for strategy.
-Here is how It goes in *Outscore*:
+Here is how It goes in *Gamenian*:
     - Player A comes first with whatever card and player B must declare He is either coming after with a `Cd_Face` or a `Cd_Num` card.
 Player A builds strategy on what Player B type of card is coming, and Player B builds strategy limited on one type of cards on Player A first move.
     - Now when does Player A / B come first ?
 I do not know, I think of the following: In the beginning of game-play, Player A / B comes first based on a coin flip or friendly declaration, then round after round, probably the loser of `Round_i` would go first ?